Developing a world-class interconnected network of regional trails benefiting all people of the San Francisco Bay Area.

 Promoting Social Equity

-The Collaborative serves communities with health disparities that have urgent need for more safe places to walk and bike.
-More than two-thirds of African Americans and Latinos living within the project footprint are overweight or obese, with few places for safe outdoor recreation; the cities in the region with the highest poverty rates—Berkeley and Oakland—are also at the bottom of statewide rankings when it comes to bicycle and pedestrian safety.
+The Collaborative serves communities with health disparities that have an urgent need for more safe places to walk and bike.
+More than two-thirds of African Americans and Latinos living within the project footprint are overweight or obese, with few places for safe outdoor recreation; the cities in the region with the highest poverty rates—San Pablo, East Palo Alto, Richmond, and Oakland—are also at the bottom of statewide rankings when it comes to bicycle and pedestrian safety.
 The region’s communities of color are also the least likely to own cars, further demonstrating the importance of safe, convenient options for active transportation and transit.

 Generating Strong Economies

-Completing the remaining gaps in the trail networks (approximately 42 percent) could spark new waves of outdoor tourism, small business investment and job creation.
-A 2011 statewide study found that Californians engaged in an estimated 1.5 billion days of outdoor recreation—specifically for activities such as walking, biking or running on paved surfaces for fitness and pleasure—with trip expenditures topping $4 billion.
-The trail network includes signature projects that attract million of tourists, such as the Bay Trail and the Ridge Trail, and connect to renowned tourist destinations like San Francisco’s Golden Gate Park and Bridge.
+Completing the remaining gaps in the BATC trail network (approximately 42 percent) could spark new waves of outdoor tourism, small business investment and job creation.
+A 2011 statewide study found that over the course of the year, Californians engaged in an estimated 1.5 billion days of outdoor recreation—specifically for activities such as walking, biking or running on paved surfaces for fitness and pleasure—with trip expenditures topping $4 billion.
+The BATC trail network includes signature projects that attract millions of tourists (such as the San Francisco Bay Trail and the Bay Area Ridge Trail) and connect to renowned tourist destinations (such as San Francisco’s Golden Gate Park and Bridge).
 The Napa Valley Vine Trail will run the length of Napa Valley, one of the premier winemaking regions in the world, which attracts 4.7 million visitors annually.
-The trail network also travels through extremely underserved communities like Richmond, California, which are experiencing revitalization due to trail-oriented development.
+The BATC trail network also travels through extremely underserved communities like Richmond, California, which are experiencing inclusive revitalization due to trail-oriented development.

 By working together as a powerful multisector coalition, RTC and the Collaborative are leveraging the group’s collective influence and expertise to: advance policy and environmental change; share best practices; grow public and private support; accelerate trail development; and build a more diverse, robust trail movement in the Bay Area.
 Learn more about how it’s getting done!